satansdeer/satansdeer.github.com/content/legacy-posts/dont-mock-what-you-dont-own/index.md

 I mean, __TDD is not only about testing__, it's also about design.
 Mocking external lib won't help you to create good design, because you don't have any control over it.

-The idea is to use mocks as quick and rough prototypes, to see how your _thing_ will be integrated into existing code.
-If you see that the interface is not very handy – you just write the mock differently, with different methods or with different method signatures.
+The idea is to use mocks as quick and rough prototypes, to see how your _thing_ is integrated into existing code.
+If you see that the interface is not handy – you write the mock differently, with different methods or with different method signatures.

-So you just prototype your interface first and write your implementation later.
+So you prototype your interface first and write your implementation later.

 Now if you apply this logic to mocking external library (which interface you cannot change), you'll see that it makes zero sense.